-Worst of all, the reductions in this proposal threaten to degrade the quality of life in Metro-North's crown jewel, Grand Central Terminal.
-Whether we are discussing the closure of the Grand Central North Station Master's office, deferred maintenance, reductions in cleaning in the Terminal, or closures of ticket windows, this proposal fails to appreciate the value of Grand Central Terminal to the Railroad and its central position in building the identity of Metro-North.
+While West of Hudson customers are not directly affected, we also are extremely disturbed by reductions in this proposal that threaten to degrade the quality of life in Metro-North's crown jewel, Grand Central Terminal.
+These proposed reductions fail to take into consideration the value of Grand Central Terminal to the Railroad and its central position in building the identity of Metro-North.
 To sacrifice this asset for a few dollars of savings is a poor bargain indeed.